Spider Storage Engine Core Concepts

 **CREATE SERVER with FOREIGN DATA WRAPPER ODBC**

-The above settings are automatically converted into an ODBC connection string when using `CREATE SERVER` with `FOREIGN DATA WRAPPER ODBC` ([MENT-796](https://jira.mariadb.org/browse/MENT-796)).
+Foreign server options are directly translated to ODBC connection key-value pairs when using `CREATE SERVER` with `FOREIGN DATA WRAPPER ODBC` ([MENT-796](https://jira.mariadb.org/browse/MENT-796)).
 The above-described precedence order is maintained.

 ```sql